 The key point, revealing the essential nature of this work, is that absolutely none of these statements (ranging from trivialities to harsh accusations) is supported by any evidence.
 Even in cases where Chomsky names individuals allegedly holding the view he objects to, he does not provide any references to their work.
 Instead he "adopt[s] a god-like point of view" (p.
-29) and condemns, trivializes, or ridicules the work of others.
-One might think grandiose accomplishments justify that Chomsky takes such an attitude.
-What, then, are Chomsky's contributions?
+29) and condemns, trivializes, or ridicules wholesale the work of others.

-5. Chomsky's contributions
+6. Chomsky's contributions